drupalnorge/arkiv.drupalnorge.no/README.md

 This repo will use a Drush makefile to track Drupal core and module version.
 Costume modules and themes will be committed to repo.

 The site runs on Drupal 6 still.

+The site will be replaced with Drupal Commons in due time.